Ndaté Yalla Mbodj: Early life and Family

 Most historians cite Ndaté Yalla as being born in c.
 1810 (or 1814 according to François-Xavier Fauvelle), the youngest daughter of the powerful and controversial Brak (King) of Waalo Amar Fatim Borso Mbodj, and the Lingeer-Awo Fatim Yamar Khuri Yaye Mbodj.
 The Lingeer—Awo was the first and most powerful wife of the king, and one of the most powerful women along with the king's mother and/or sister, the Lingeer.
 Her elder sister was Ndjeumbeut Mbodj, who would precede Ndaté Yalla as Lingeer.

 Ndaté Yalla's father Amar Fatim Borso died in January 1826 when Ndaté Yalla and her sister Ndjeumbeut were young.
 He was especially known for his anti-Islamic stance against the Senegalese Muslim jihadists at the time — especially Almamy Biran of Futa Toro, and for his famous line "A Brak should never convert to Islam".

 When Ndaté Yalla was just over 16 years of age, she married her cousin and King of Waalo, Brak Yerim Mbanyik Tigereleh Mbodj (or Yerim Mbagnik Tegg Rell).
 That marriage was however a political one in order to advance Tedyek power.

-Ndaté Yalla would go on to remarry to Sakoura Barka Diop, better known as Marosso Tassé Diop, a Prince of Cayor and Lord of Koki, who was a relative of Lat Dior Diop (future King of Cayor and Baol) and Sayerr Jobe - founder of Sere Kunda in the Gambia.
+Ndaté Yalla would go on to remarry to Sakoura Barka Diop, better known as Marosso Tassé Diop, (Note: Many variations, including: Maaroso Tassé or Maroso Tasse) a Prince of Cayor and Lord of Koki, who was a relative of Lat Dior Diop (future King of Cayor and Baol) and Sayerr Jobe - founder of Sere Kunda in the Gambia.
 Marosso Tassé, a warrior noble of Cayor would go on to command his wife's army against Moorish and eminent French threat in years to come.
 From that marriage, they had Sidia Diop.
 Marosso Tassé was also a rather powerful and influential figure in Waalo, known for being a valiant warrior.